pollen-robotics/reachy-sdk/README.md

 ## Getting Started

-To get started with your Reachy installation and setup, see our [official guide](https://pollen-robotics.github.io/reachy-2021-docs/sdk/getting-started/introduction/).
+To get started with your Reachy installation and setup, see our [official guide](https://pollen-robotics.github.io/reachy-2021-docs/).

-To get started with the SDK, you should have a look at all our [notebooks](./notebooks).

 Connecting the SDK to a real robot is as simple as: